Paul-Dempsey/pachde1/docs/Imagine.md

   everything else will ouput a steady maximum voltage for Alpha.

 - Set the threshhold for gates and triggers with the **g/t** knob.
 Low values are very sensitive.
-  If you're getting too many too fast, set a higher threshhold or slow the read head down.
+  If you're getting too many too fast, set a higher threshhold, slow the read head down, or increase the **minT** time.

 - Choose a **path** to move through the image: